 Discrimination can be difficult to prove.
-If you think you've been discriminated against by your employer, there's a procedure that allows you to ask your employer written questions in some situations.
-This is to help you decide whether you were discriminated against.
+If you think you've been discriminated against by your employer, you can ask your employer questions about your treatment.
+This can help you decide whether you were discriminated against.

-The procedure involves writing a questionnaire to send to your employer.
-You can include questions about their policies and practices that might be relevant to how you feel you were discriminated against.
+Acas has produced guidance on Asking and responding to questions of discrimination in the workplace.
+You can follow this guidance to help you get information about your treatment.
+You can ask your employer questions about their policies and practices that might be relevant to how you feel you were discriminated against.

-If you have an adviser or representative, they should be able to help you with a discrimination questionnaire.
+If you have an adviser or representative, they should be able to help you get information from your employer.

 For more information about discrimination and your rights, see our Discrimination section.

 When you've sent in your ET1 form, you should check that the tribunal has received it.
 Make sure you check before the time limit runs out, so that you can send it again if you need to.
 You should get a Notice of Acknowledgment soon after you send in your ET1.